Akidaga/Akidaga/README.md

 ### Hi there 👋
+My name is Akshat Daga (He/Him) and I'm a student, a current sophomore, at University of Illinois Urbana-Champaign (UIUC).
+I am majoring in Information Science and minoring in Computer Science along with getting a data science certificate.
+My personal email is aki.daga@gmail.com.

 <!--
 **Akidaga/Akidaga** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.